Photo:Okinawa Prefecture

 Description

-What is Shuri brocade ?
+What is Shuri Textiles ?

-Shuri brocade (called Shuri ori in Japanese) is a woven fabric produced on the main island of Okinawa.
+Shuri Textiles (called Shuri Ori in Japanese) is a woven fabric produced on the main island of Okinawa.
 There are two types of fabric, kasuri orimono and mon orimono, and these include hanaui, hanakura ori, doton ori, kasuri and minsa.
 The Ryukyu dynasty (current day Okinawa) was active in trade with China and Southeast Asia from the 14th to 15th century which brought in many weaving techniques.
-Shuri brocade is woven with silk, cotton, hemp or banana fiber threads, and dyed with plant dyes including Ryukyu ai (indigo), fukugi tree, shibuki, tekachi and guru.
+Shuri Textiles is woven with silk, cotton, hemp or banana fiber threads, and dyed with plant dyes including Ryukyu ai (indigo), fukugi tree, shibuki, tekachi and guru.
 This craft has a wide variety of textiles suitable for Okinawa's climate.
 Hanakura ori and doton ori, used to be woven only in Shuri (former capital of Ryukyu), and were designated as specific fabrics for the royal family and aristocrats.
 Hanakura ori is a yarn-dyed figured fabric mainly using solid colors such as yellow, blue and dark blue and gradations of color in its design.
 Doton ori, is abundant in color variations on an indigo base and was used for men's clothes in the Ryukyu dynasty period.
 Currently, it is used for kimono belts and accessories.

 History